rosedu/workshop-docker/README.md

 Change the base image to Debian and rebuild the container tagged with the `python-server-debian:1.0` tag.

-Create a Makefiles which has the following rules:
+Create a `Makefile` with has the following rules:

 - `build`: creates a new image using the `Dockerfile`;
 - `start`: starts a container based on the `python-server` image named `python-workspace` in the background;